DDS-Lab/harvey-data-processing/README.md

 * tomnod.py
 This script goes through the TomNod GeoJSON file and creates a table that matches the point to the specific tif file that it exists in.
 This also goes through all the tif files to locate points that did not have the catalog ID indicated.
 *Input:* digitalglobe_crowdsourcing_hurricane_harvey_20170915.geojson, tifRange-post-1.csv
 *Output:* coordinateAndTif.csv

-*
+* crop_post_event.py
+This script goes through the coordinateAndTif.csv reference file to crop the tiff images based on a determined, fixed pixel size.
+*Input:* coordinateAndTif.csv
+*Output:* jpeg images